smartbone-org/SmartBone-2/docs/optomization.md

 ## Wind
 If you want an object to have no wind influence, instead of just setting WindInfluence to 0 set the WindType attribute to an empty string, this will bypass all of the wind calculations and could possibly shave off a few ms.

+## Roblox Issues
+If Roblox allowed us to read TransformedWorldCFrame in parallel I'm guessing there could be a performance increase of nearly 2x, if Roblox also added something for BulkPropertySet where you could set any property without firing signals that would also be amazingly beneficial.